wp-plugins/bp-profile-as-homepage/readme.txt

 because once users are logged in, there is no need to appeal them to register,so they shouldn't be sent their again.
 Now you can select the user role, who can view the homepage.
 Roles which can be selected;
-No One:- Nobody is allowed to view homepage Administrators:- Only users with the role 'administrator' can view the homepage Editors:- Only users with the role 'editor' can view the homepage Authors:- Only users with the role 'author' can view the homepage Contributors:- Only users with the role 'contributor' can view the homepage Subscribers:- Only users with the role 'subscriber' can view the homepage
+None:- Nobody is allowed to view homepage Administrators:- Only users with the role 'administrator' can view the homepage Editors:- Only users with the role 'editor' can view the homepage Authors:- Only users with the role 'author' can view the homepage Contributors:- Only users with the role 'contributor' can view the homepage Subscribers:- Only users with the role 'subscriber' can view the homepage

-This plugin is successfully tested with Wordpress 3.3.1 and buddypress 1.5.5
+This plugin is successfully tested with Wordpress 3.5.2 and buddypress 1.8

 == Installation ==